DefGuard/docs/admin-and-features/setting-up-your-instance/standalone-package-based-installation.md

 Examples will be made by using [**Debian 12**](https://www.debian.org/releases/stable/releasenotes) **and Ubuntu based system.**

 {% hint style="info" %}
-We also provide **RPM packages** -the procedure is similar to the one for installing DEB packages.
+We also provide **RPM packages** - the procedure is similar to the one for installing DEB packages.
 If you need help installing RPM packages[ this guide offers help.](https://phoenixnap.com/kb/how-to-install-rpm-file-centos-linux)
 {% endhint %}

 ### Hardware Requirements